BKK - TYO

 The average price of all round-trip flights from Bangkok Suvarnabhumi Airport to Tokyo clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Tokyo on a Monday and more expensive on a Wednesday.
-On your return trip to Bangkok, you should consider flying back on a Wednesday, and avoid Mondays for better deals.
+On your return trip to Bangkok, you should consider flying back on a Wednesday, and avoid Saturdays for better deals.

 What is the cheapest month to fly from Bangkok Suvarnabhumi Airport to Tokyo?